 Table of Contents...Loading Table of Contents...

 Regardless of your broader objectives, keeping your device healthy is a critical first step down the path toward better security.
-So, before you begin worrying too much about strong passwords, private communication and secure deletion, for example, you need to make sure that your computer is not vulnerable to hackers or plagued by malicious software, often called malware, such as viruses and spyware.
-Otherwise, it is impossible to guarantee the effectiveness of any other security precautions you might take.
-After all, there is no in point locking your door if the burglar is already downstairs, and it doesn't do you much good to search downstairs if you leave the door wide open.
+Before worrying too much about data encryption, private communication and anonymous browsing, for example, you should protect your device from malicious software (which is often called malware).
+Malware can dramatically reduce the effectiveness of any other security precautions you might take.

 What you can learn from this guide

-- More about the nature of a few of the specific threats that malware poses to the privacy and integrity of your information, the stability of your computer and the reliability of other security tools
+- Information about the threat that malware poses to the privacy and integrity of your information, the stability of your computer and the reliability of other security tools

-- How you can use a number of recommended tools to help protect yourself from these threats
+- How you can use a few recommended tools to help protect yourself from these threats

 Introduction to malware